GluuFederation/flex/docs/openbanking/install-vm.md

 - Keep the original Open Banking `/jans-auth/restv1/token`, `/jans-auth/restv1/register`, and `/jans-auth/restv1/revoke` routes mTLS-only.
 - Add dedicated Admin UI adapter paths without Apache client-certificate enforcement: `/jans-auth/restv1/admin-ui-token` proxies only to `http://localhost:8081/jans-auth/restv1/token`, and `/jans-auth/restv1/admin-ui-revoke` proxies only to `http://localhost:8081/jans-auth/restv1/revoke`.
-- Configure only the Admin UI OIDC frontend to use those adapter paths for PKCE exchange and logout.
+- Configure only the Admin UI OIDC frontend to use those adapter paths for PKCE exchange and logout: the installer's generated Admin UI configuration and the pinned `templates/auiConfiguration.json` both set `auiBackendApiClient.tokenEndpoint`; override that value from `/jans-auth/restv1/token` to `/jans-auth/restv1/admin-ui-token` in both places (injecting the Config API URL into `/admin/env-config.js` alone does not change this endpoint).
+Apply the equivalent override for revoke.
 - Prefer a reviewed source build.
 If an installed minified asset must be patched, require a timestamped backup plus exact file hash and unique occurrence checks; the generated asset filename is build-specific, so never edit it blindly.
 - Do not remove or relax `SSLVerifyClient require` on the original Open Banking routes.